 In conclusion, the whole reason in creating healthy boundaries is because you are important and you really do matter!
 Louise Hay pointed out the main reason you matter is because you live and breathe.
 It doesn’t matter who you are, what you’ve done, your guilt, shame, upbringing, past, heritage, you matter because you are a living breathing organism.
 In order for you to truly flourish and fulfil your purpose here you need to prioritise and love yourself.
 You need people around you who are of value, and value and respect you for who you are.

-Ilana Sowter, Coach in Auckland
+Ilana Sowter, Holistic Health Coach in Melbourne

 Do you need help creating healthy boundaries?